 The technique-driven, large-scale restaurant experience made the perfect segue for his next stop: joining Smuggler’s Enterprises, Inc. in 1996 as the Sous Chef.
 It was at the Captain’s Table that Rodney had the privilege of honing his skills while experimenting and collaborating on menus that raised the restaurant’s reputation to a true fine dining establishment.
 Within three years he quickly rose to the position of Executive Chef.

 Rodney brings a wealth of personality and culinary expertise to the Captain’s Table.
 He takes great joy in engaging guests, creating innovative cuisine, ensuring flawless production and offering superb service.
 A celebrity in his own right, Rodney’s passion and love for food is clear to everyone who meets him.
 His passion carries on to his love for sharing his wealth of experience and expertise, acting as an advisor to aid in the design and layout for the kitchen of the newest addition to Smuggler’s Enterprises, Inc., Laishley Crab House.

-Kelly Liscum is the daughter of Ron Evans, and also the twin sister of Chris Evans.
+Kelly Liscum is the daughter of Ron Evans.
 She graduated from The Asheville School in 1999.
 Upon graduation, she came to work for Smuggler’s Enterprises, Inc. as a server.
 In 2003, she married the love of her life, Ronald Liscum.
 She received her B.S. in Education from Florida Gulf Coast University in 2005.

 After receiving her degree, she began teaching the 2nd grade at Deep Creek Elementary School.
 In 2005, Kelly and Ron welcomed their first child, Savanah into their family.
 In 2008, they welcomed their first son, Wyatt, into the family.